JuanCChandra/Churn_Modelling/README.md

 To run the Churn_Modelling_With_Random_Forest_Classifier.ipynb file, you need to have the pandas, numpy, matplotlib, seaborn, and sklearn libraries installed.
+The text in that ipynb file is in Indonesian.